transcend-information/ECMRecorder/README.md

 - Supports continuous segmented recording.
 - Can overlay timestamps on recorded frames.
 - On Windows, the default codec choices are `h264_qsv`, `libx264`, and `hevc_qsv`.
+- Recording now warns when the target storage space is getting low, and automatically stops when the storage threshold is reached.
+- Low-space warning threshold, hard-stop threshold, and disk check interval are configurable in `config.ini`.
+- Manual stop actions now require confirmation before ending an active recording.

 ### 3. Recording continuity and recovery

 - Maintains segmented recording flow over long sessions.
 - Includes camera disconnect handling and reconnection flow.
 - Supports safe stop behavior when reconnection is skipped.
+- Status messages use stronger severity styling so warnings and errors are easier to notice.
+- After camera reconnect or preview recovery, the UI shows clearer stop/reconnect status text.

 ### 4. SQLite activity logging